 Navigating the Custody Process

 It is important to secure legal representation as soon as possible.
-You can go to the Centre County Bar Association website to search for attorneys that practice family law.

 Additionally, be cautious with agencies.
 Even if well intentioned, there may be underlying bias or presumptions on the part of social workers that could influence decision making.
 Be aware that any changes in parental responsibilities may set a precedent that will impact impact future decision making, sometimes to your detriment.